 Cornwall is the southwestern country of England.
-Bordered by the Atlantic Ocean, it’s a unique county with stunning nature and you will also find stately homes in Cornwall.
+Bordered by the Atlantic Ocean, it’s a unique county with stunning nature and you will also find stately homes and castles in Cornwall.

 Cornwall has always been a popular holiday destinations for British people.
 But since the television series Poldark it has gained popularity all over the world.

 In this post you will find the stately homes and castles in Cornwall that you can visit.

 Caerhays Castle is a semi-castellated manor house just south of St. Michael Caerhays.
 The current castle (in Norman style) was built between 1807-1810 by John Bettesworth-Trevanion after a design by John Nash.

 The garden has the largest collection of magnolias in the United Kingdom and contains one of four National Magnolia Collections under the auspices of the National Council for the Conservation of Plants and Gardens.

 Caerhays Castle visitor information: The castle and gardens are open to visitors in the Spring (February-June).

 Address: Caerhays Estate, Gorran, St Austell, PL26 6LY

 See also: 34 Historic Norman Castles in England